ucb-ee106/106b-sp23site/policies.md

 |Final Project Showcase| 5/6 |
 |Final Project Report and Website| 5/14 |

+## Course Content

+### Lecture
+Lecture (T/R 2:00pm-3:30pm) in North Gate 105.
+Lectures will be recorded for asynchronous viewing, though we highly recommend you attend live in order to ask questions and engage fully with the material.

-## Homeworks
+### Homeworks

 Homeworks will be collected and graded using the Gradescope system.
 Create an account on gradescope.com with your Berkeley email account and SID.
-Add this course with the code **BP2JEK**.
+Add this course with the code **WVK62G**.

 Each student is allocated **5 total days of extension**, to be used on any homework assignment with no loss of points.
 To allow for homework solutions to be released in a timely manner, **no more than 2 extension days may be used on a single assignment.** No homework will be accepted past two days of extension.

 Collaboration on homework sets is encouraged, but all students must write up their own solution set.
 Additionally, every student is accountable for the solutions they submit and may be asked to discuss them with a GSI or instructor. **Please list all collaborators at the top of each submitted homework set.**

-## Scribing
-Each student will need to scribe for one lecture for the semester.
-A LaTex template can be found in the Resources tab under Scribing.
-Students will need to sign up for scribing and submit their notes to Gradescope.
-Scribing notes are due by midnight the day after the lecture you scribed for.
-When submitting to Gradescope, please zip together the pdf and the .tex files to submit both of them.
+We will hold **weekly homework parties**!
+They will be held each Monday 6:00pm - 8:00pm.
+They will be staffed by one or more TAs to assist students working through the homework.
+These hours are dedicated to homework only.

+### Midterm

+There will be one midterm to ensure students are caught up with course material.
+It will be a take-home exam that can be completed during any time in a three day window.
+Logistics will be released closer to the test dates.

-## Lab Sections and Paper Presentation
+### Lab Sections and Paper Presentation
 Lab sections are not offered asynchronously.
 At the beginning of lab section, the GSI will go over any announcements, including introducing any new projects.
-Then there will be a discussion of an assigned paper.
+Then, there will be a discussion of two assigned papers.

 Each student will be responsible for presenting one paper to their lab section.
-This presentation should be between 15 and 25 minutes long and you will be graded based on your level of insight on the material and your ability to answer questions from course staff and other students.
+This presentation should be around 20 minutes long, and you will be graded based on your level of insight on the material and your ability to answer questions from course staff and other students.
 You have the option of working with a partner or two for this.
 Details are to be finalized by the second week of class.

-After the paper discussion, labs will be more free-form and similar in style to office hours.
+After the paper discussions, if there is time remaining, labs will be more free-form and similar in style to office hours.
 You are encouraged to use this time to work with your group on projects and ask questions.

-## Projects
+### Projects

-The Spring 2021 semester will be delivered entirely remotely as per guidance from the University.
-Instead of using hardware, you will complete the projects in simulation using a virtual machine.
-Lab 0 will walk you through the setup and give a quick review of ROS.

-There are no official lab checkoffs, as there are in 106A, with the exception of Lab 0, which must be checked off by the end of Week 2 in order to receive help on Projects 1-4.
-Instead, students will work on their own time and turn in a project report to Gradescope.
-Projects should be completed in groups of 3, but groups of 2 are also acceptable.
-Extension days may **not** be used on project submissions.
+Projects in 106B delve into active areas of research and as a result are more open-ended than labs in 106A.
+There are no official checkoffs.
+Instead, students will work on their own time and turn in a report to Gradescope.
+Project reports will focus on building the skills required to write scientific literature.
+Slip days may not be used on project submissions.

+The lab in Cory 105 is open for use for the projects and the final project.
+The robots/hardware will be shared.
+Similar to how final projects in C106A worked, we will organize the robots’ time using a reservation systems.

+Projects will be done in groups of 3, but groups of 2 are also acceptable.
+Each team may only reserve 2 hours at a time and can only make a new reservation once all of the team’s existing reservation times have ended.
+If a team is caught abusing this policy and overbooking, a 50% penalty will be deducted from the group’s project grade.
+Each project team will be assigned to a robot.
+Please reserve times on the following calendars:
+- Arm Robot Calendars
+- Turtlebot Calendars
+- Soft Robot Calendars (COMING SOON)

-## Final Project
+### Final Project

 The final project will constitute the largest single portion of your grade for this course and must include sensing, planning, and actuation components on real hardware.
 Whereas the 106A project was an implementation-based project, this project should be research-based.
 Project deliverables include a proposal, a live demo and poster session, an academic-style paper, a small website, and several intermediate check-ins.
-Further information will be forthcoming; in the meantime, feel free to explore the list of previous projects available on the website!
+Further information will be forthcoming.

 Due to the types of deliverables involved (e.g., live demonstrations), extension days may **not** be used on project deliverables, and late work will not be accepted.

+**As in EECS C106A, all students must complete a final project.
+Failure to complete a final project will result in a failing grade.**

+## Effort, Participation, and Altruism (EPA) Points

+We want to reward you for engaging respectfully with the course!
+You are eligible to earn up to 2% extra credit via Effort, Participation, Altruism (EPA) points.
+These points can be earned in a variety of ways:

+- Attending lecture and discussion
+- Asking questions in class
+- Helping others in lab section
+- Answering questions on Ed
+- Coming to Office Hours and Homework Party
+- Actively engaging in journal club

+Please remember to treat your peers (and hopefully your instructors!) with kindness and respect.

 ## Office Hours